Revised February, 2015Carl Baron (Colin Smith) lead vocal (left in 1963)

 Despite the recording contract, the Cheetahs front-man Carl Baron unexpectedly left the country to live in South Africa, soon after the release of the single.
 With their future now in doubt The Cheetahs were unceremoniously dropped from their EMI/Columbia contract but undaunted, the Cheetahs decided to carry on with Ray Bridger recruited as the group's new vocalist.
 The suitably abbreviated Cheetahs - still sporting their leopard print outfits then managed to attract the attention of the Phillips Records label who fortunately saw the potential of the group and signed them to a contract in 1964.
 Note: Carl Baron (Colin Smith) died in Johannesburg years later at the age of only 48.

 The first record release from the new line-up of the Cheetahs was a Gene Pitney cover entitled 'Mecca' that managed to gain a No. 36 chart placing in October of 1964.
 The next single release 'Soldier Boy', also managed a chart placing, but subsequent records including 'Whole Lotta Love' (which was an original composition by the group), were to have little impact on the charts.
 Bookings over in Germany at the famous 'Star Club' and other venues were to keep the band busy for the next few years but the Cheetahs had retired their act along with the leopard-print suits for good before the end of the 1960's.

+Nigel Wright went on to play guitar in the well-known Brum cabaret band Sight and Sound.
 Cheetahs drummer Euan Rose remained involved in the music business and has recently collaborated with well known Brummie personality and Brum Rocked! author Laurie Hornsby in writing the music for and staging the theatrical production Wallop Mrs. Cox which has been performed successfully in Birmingham.